-Racist incidents are always investigated and parents/carers of both the victim and perpetrator informed.
+Incidents related to protected characteristics are always investigated and parents/carers of both the victim and perpetrator informed.
 Support is provided for the victim and a specific plan might be implemented for their own wellbeing whilst in school.
 The perpetrator of such incidents will receive a sanction - the extent of this will be decided on a case-by-case basis.
 The police may be informed.
-All racist incidents are logged and reported to governors.
+All such incidents are logged and reported to governors.